George Marston (California politician): Philanthropy

 In 1907, Marston bought Presidio Hill with the intent of preserving the old Presidio of San Diego, the first European settlement in present-day California, which had fallen into ruins.
 He couldn't get anyone interested in the project, so he built Presidio Park in 1925 with his own funds, hiring Nolen to plan the park.
 He commissioned the building of the Serra Museum, designed by architect William Templeton Johnson, in Presidio Park.
 He donated the park to the city in 1929.
 Presidio Park, still a city-owned historic park, is now listed on the National Register of Historic Places.

 Marston served on the first board of trustees for the San Diego Public Library in 1882 and founded the San Diego YMCA, serving as its president for 22 years.
 He was on the city council from 1887 to 1889.
 In 1928 he founded the San Diego Historical Society (now the San Diego History Center) and served as its first president.
-Marston also raised funds and donated his own money to buy land for present-day Torrey Pines State Reserve and Anza-Borrego Desert State Park.
+Marston also raised funds and donated his own money to buy land for present-day Torrey Pines State Natural Reserve and Anza-Borrego Desert State Park.